-Your prospect receives dozens of email templates where the only thing a sales rep changes is the recipient’s name.
+Your prospect receives dozens of custom email templates where the only thing a sales rep changes is the recipient’s name.

 2. Add a clear call-to-action

 Is there a Calendly link they should schedule an appointment through?
 Will you call in a few days or a week?
-Should they check out your website to learn more about your products?
+Should they check out your business website to learn more about your products?

 Be clear and provide the information they need to move forward with you via your preferred CTA — a confusing process will cause a lost sale.

 Here’s some constructive advice: don’t ask for a meeting in your first email.
 Yes, it does sound a bit counterintuitive because that’s precisely what you want – to book an appointment.

 But remember that your prospects are busy people, strapped for time.
 And you – the person they don’t know – show up in their inbox and ask them to give you some of that precious resource.
 See how wrong it sounds?